- About Homelessness

 Some families living in poverty, however, fall into homelessness, usually due to some unforeseen financial challenge, such as a death in the family, a lost job, or an unexpected bill, creating a situation where the family cannot maintain housing.

 According to Part 1 of the Department of Housing and Urban Development's 2013 Annual Homeless Assessment Report, 222,197 people in families were homeless on a single night in 2013, making up 36 percent of all homeless people counted.
-That estimate represents a 1.4 percent increase compared to HUD's 2011 estimate, but a 3.7 decrease compared to its 2007 estimate.
+That estimate represents a 7 percent decline compared to HUD's 2012 estimate and an 11 decline compared to its 2007 estimate.